Ella Schmidt, MA, LPC Jungian Depth & Analytic Psychology

 A Jungian/Depth framework considers that we possess an inherent drive towards balance and wholeness and hold an innate desire for health.
 This approach supports the wisdom of an individual and believes that through a trusting therapeutic relationship anyone can develop their most authentic Self; enhancing their personal creativity and bettering communication.
 This relational process facilitates the emerging of unconscious thoughts, behaviors, and patterns to allow for their integration into consciousness.
 Thus, this process supports individuals, adolescents, couples and families through a variety of challenges;

 Absolutely.
 My practice is BIPOC & LGBTQIA safe and I work with clients of all Gender Expressions.
-Our need for witnessing, compassionate care and unconditional support in life is universal and our identity and our lived experience holds tremendous significance.
+Our need for witnessing, compassionate care and unconditional support in life is universal and our identity and our lived experience holds tremendous perspective.
 My personal background and trainings are inclusive.

 Individual therapy sessions are typically 50 minutes long while couple or family sessions are generally a minimum of two hours.
 The length of each session may vary depending on the needs of the client as significant grief tends to be about 1.5 hours.
 We clarify your scheduling needs and set our rate during our consultation and prior to our first session.
 I prefer to schedule individual clients weekly for depth-oriented work, but couples and families will often schedule bi-weekly depending on their needs.